 However, if you passed your test after that date, your weight allowance is considerably smaller.
 You’re only allowed a combined car and caravan/trailer weight of 3,500 kilogrammes.

 Other factors come into play, such as vehicle type, trailer/caravan-to-car weight ratios and laden and un-laden vehicle weights.

 Check the rules

 You should check first to ensure you’re not going to be in breach of the weight rules.
-The Government provides details online at Gov.uk: https://www.gov.uk/towing-rules.
+The Government provides details online here: https://www.gov.uk/towing-rules.

-Not all cars are designed, and are powerful enough, to tow all caravans and trailers – it shouldn’t exceed the maximum ‘train’ weight of your car.
+Not all cars are designed to be powerful enough to tow all caravans and trailers – it shouldn’t exceed the maximum ‘train’ weight of your car.